victor-pena/victor/_posts/2021-11-22-welcome-to-jekyll.markdown

 Meanwhile, landscape concept is developed following J.B.
 Jackson tradition, this way is employed to disentangle perceived situations about either socio-spatial and ecological processes.

-Finally, this page is hosted in GitHub because it provides a free repository of text and code to share.
+Finally, this page is hosted in GitHub because it provides a free repository for text and code to share.